Aikido vs ThreatQ

 Who should choose Aikido?

-Small to mid-sized engineering teams looking for an integrated security solution without dedicated resources.
+Small to mid-sized security teams needing centralized vulnerability management without dedicated resources.

-• You want to automate vulnerability management processes.
+• You want to automate vulnerability detection and response workflows for faster remediation.

 Who should avoid Aikido?